-Like all of you who have been writing for, and reading, Cultural Capital Does’t Pay the Rent, I was thrown by the results of the presidential election.
+Like all of you who have been writing for, and reading, Cultural Capital Doesn’t Pay the Rent, I was thrown by the results of the presidential election.
 I went through a period of not being able to find my fight.
 Feeling old and tired and desiring nothing but to run away.

 Then my own staff union, CWA 9404, started contract negotiations and my fight returned.
-Right now I am a worker fighting to ensure my union contract protects me when the organization I work for cuts it budget by 30% and national right to work laws are enacted.
+Right now I am a worker fighting to ensure my union contract protects me when the organization I work for cuts it budget by 30% and national right-to-work laws are enacted.
 My daily work still feeds me intellectually, emotionally, financially.
 I’m lucky.
-But I’m also trying to understand why all the most powerful unions in the country didn’t have the foresight to back Bernie, or a back up plan if we got to the nightmare we have arrived at.
+But I’m also trying to understand why the most powerful unions in the country didn’t have the foresight to back Bernie, or a back up plan if we got to the nightmare we have arrived at.

 More than ever, we need to be the ones to take leadership in the labor movement and ensure it becomes a solid mechanism to work from as we organize safety nets to catch even more of us falling through the gaping hole of an incomprehensible wealth gap and the bleeding wound of a neofascist government.

 Yeah, I’m thinking in hyperbolic extremities, but it’s hard not to.

 The post below is a section of the book I am writing about the adjunct movement from my vantage point of being an adjunct professor and then becoming a union organizer.
 It’s about a lot more, but the point I want to make is I am posting this because Miranda Merklien, an ex-colleague, recently sent me an article from the Santa Fe New Mexican about a union forming at the community college where we both taught.
 The election is for full-time faculty only, adjuncts were not included in the organizing drive.
 This was the plan the chair of the Faculty Senate has had since at least 2013.
 To exclude adjunct faculty.
 It was the fight I was in when I was adjunct rep to faculty senate.